-Subsequent to year end, the impact of COVID-19 in Canada and on the global economy increased significantly.
+During the year, the WHO had declared a COVID-19 pandemic.
 The exact impact of COVID-19 on revenues for the Home is not fully known at this time.
-Based on correspondence from the Ministry of Long-Term Care (the Ministry), it is anticipated that the Province will contribute the necessary funding to offset incremental expenses relating to COVID-19.
-These expenses included incremental staffing costs, pandemic pay premiums, and supplies and equipment as needed in accordance with infection prevention and control best practices. \$135,000 in funding has already been received by the home as of May 1st, 2020 related to these incremental expenses.
+The Home has received the necessary funding from the Province to offset incremental expenses relating to COVID-19.
+These expenses include incremental staffing costs, pandemic pay premiums, supplies, and equipment as needed in accordance with infection prevention and control best practices.
 There could be added expenses to the Home if the total funding received does not cover these aforementioned incremental expenses, however, a shortfall is not currently anticipated.
 Residents in Long-Term Care homes living in basic accommodation have a rent reduction program at their disposal, which ensures that all residents pay their monthly accommodation charges based on their annual income.
 Any portion of accommodation charges relating to preferred (private) accommodation would not fall under this rent reduction program.
 The Ministry has confirmed that any preferred accommodation costs lost due to COVID-19 will be reimbursed to the Home.
-The Ministry has also confirmed that for the period January 1st to December 31st, 2020, the Home will be funded based on full occupancy, rather than on a prorated basis, equal to actual occupancy for the year.
+The Ministry had funded based on full occupancy, rather than on a prorated basis, equal to actual occupancy for the year.
+The Ministry has confirmed that it will do the same for January 1st to December 31st, 2021.
 Proration of provincial funding, under normal circumstances, occurs if a Home drops below a calculated occupancy threshold.
 This threshold would have applied due to the reduction in admissions to the Home due to COVID-19, had the Ministry not updated their occupancy adjustment policy.